 This function send a reply message to a slash command request.
 It is recommended to use notify workflow instead so we can manage the colors, message types and receipient lists through contexts easily.

-'''

-chat_colors a map from message_types to color codes

-message_type a string that represents the type of the message, used for selecting colors
+''' chat_colors a map from message_types to color codes message_type a string that represents the type of the message, used for selecting colors '''

-message the message to be sent

-'''

 blocks construct the message using the slack layout blocks, see slack document for detail